 I would like to know if it is possible to use shiny glossy gloss at pregnancy and breastfeeding.
 I have a 7-month-old baby who is already part of a child's diet, but I still do 4 times a day.
 Glamor I want to use to support the immune system, because I have been very exhausted lately.
 Thank you for answer.
 Petra

 Regular use of glossy nipple during breastfeeding is absolutely no problem.

 Here are some other related information and considerations:

 I have already addressed a similar question for ginseng

 I have already addressed the use of breastfeeding for ginseng .
-After carefully studying the available literature, the answer to the ginseng was quite positive.
-It can then be said that the glossy glow is pharmacologically similar in some respects, but it is much less questionable than ginseng about its use in pregnancy and lactation.
+After carefully studying the available literature, the response to the ginseng was quite positive.
+It can then be said that glossy glow is pharmacologically similar in some respects to glamor, but it has a much smaller question mark over ginseng and lactation than ginseng .

 Simply put, because it contains effective triterpenoids ( panaxosdids ) that pass through the placental barrier into breast milk.
-Purely theoretically Panaxosides, though completely harmless in adults, could negatively affect embryogenesis without the TCP physicians seeing them over the millennium.
-Practically, it is not, and even seems to be, beneficial for ginseng children (scientific references can be found in the above-mentioned question).
+Purely theoretically, panaxosides, although completely harmless in adults, could negatively affect embryogenesis without the TCP physicians seeing them over the millennium.
+Practically it is not, and even seems, that even ginseng children benefit (scientific references can be found in the question).

-Why is a smaller question mark hanging above a glossy eye than a ginseng
+Why a smaller question mark hangs above the glossy eye than the ginseng

 Simply put, for three reasons: